eric-smiling/arrangeable-table/README.md

 # arrangeable-table

-Demo of a table with repeated content that is easy to rearrange.
+Demo of a React table with repeated content that is easy to rearrange.